gberta/EgoNet/README.md

 ## Pretrained Models

 Please download the pretrained models from the following link: https://drive.google.com/drive/folders/0B5ev-b4SAFZVcWk5emw5UTBtUWs?usp=sharing.
-We provide two models: 1) a model that works with first-person RGB and DHG inputs, and 2) a model with works just with the first-person RGB images.
+We provide two models: 1) a model that works with first-person RGB and DHG inputs, and 2) a model that works with just the first-person RGB images.